 How can parents distinguish between "normal" childhood anxiety and a problem that should be treated?

-It’s normal for a child to be anxious about changes in life, such as the start of a new school year or alterations in family status (such as birth of a new sibling, a move, or a separation, divorce or remarriage of parents), or in the face of loss.
+It’s normal for a child to be anxious about changes in life, such as the start of a new school year or alterations in family status, such as the birth of a new sibling, a move, or a separation of parents.
 Temperament is a factor too.
 Some kids (and grownups) are naturally anxious, while others are easygoing.

 What are the most common types of anxiety in children and adolescents?